SUMMARY:

 KNOWLEDGE EXCHANGE:

-I have been invited to give talks to stakeholders (e.g., Police Commissioners Annual Conference) and the general public (e.g., Cheltenham Science Festival, Skeptics in the Pub, Psychology in the Pub events across the UK), and due to the timely and newsworthy nature of his research, he is regularly invited to speak to a variety of media outlets including TV, radio and print/digital media.
+I have been invited to give talks to stakeholders (e.g., Police Commissioners Annual Conference) and the general public (e.g., Cheltenham Science Festival, Skeptics in the Pub, Psychology in the Pub events across the UK).
+Due to the timely and newsworthy nature of his research, he is regularly invited to speak to various media outlets, including TV, radio and print/digital media.

 For example, I have appeared on the popular U.S TV show Adam Ruins Everything; and recently my research has been featured on BBC One Show, BBC News, Sky News, City News (Toronto), CGTN (Europe), in New York Times, The Guardian, Financial Times, Huffington Post and Discover Magazine.
 He has given multiple live radio interviews, including appearing on BBC Five Live, TalkRADIO, BBC Scotland, and more than 25 BBC UK Local stations.